 - Access targeted professional services in real estate planning and financial management to implement improvements

-- Be connected to affordable financing for facility-related projects that meet their organization’s needs
+- Get connected to flexible financing for facility-related projects that meet their organization’s needs

 - Engage in a community of learning and practice, where they will share, collaborate, and learn from other organizations’ best practices

-To be eligible for this program a nonprofit must:
+To be eligible for this program your organization must:

-- Be a 501(c)(3) tax exempt public charity in good standing with executive operations based in Chicago
+- Be a 501(c)(3) tax exempt public charity in good standing with executive operations based in the cohort city (currently, there are cohorts in Chicago and Detroit)

 - Be led by leaders of color and/or serving low-income communities of color

-- Have a paid, full-time permanent CEO/Executive Director, and at least one other paid staff
+- Have a paid, full-time permanent CEO/Executive Director

 - Individual coaching